emzap79/latex/README.md

 - GIT
 - TIG

 compile them via: pdftex qrc<NAME>.tex or use Makefile.
-Therefore go into directory where QRC is located and type 'make <NAME>' eg.  <code>make vim</code>.
+Therefore change into directory where the QRC is located and type 'make <NAME>' eg.  <code>make vim</code>.
+This will compile the tex-file, showing the result-pdf in a Reader of your choice!